Phase-modulated entangling gates robust to static and time-varying errors: Results and Discussion

-We now validate the impact of phase modulation in two-qubit MS entangling gates.
-Starting in $\ket{00}$, we produce the entangled Bell-state \mbox{$(\ket{00} + i\ket{11})/\sqrt{2}$} by detuning the Raman beat note to excite both the $y$-COM and $x$-tilt mode, separated by \mbox{$\Delta/2\pi \approx 10$}~kHz (Fig. \ref{fig:detflex}).
+We now validate the impact of phase modulation in two-qubit MS entangling gates and demonstrate the flexibility it affords in choice of experimental parameters.
+For two qubits, there are four radial motional modes that may be excited by the Raman laser; we denote them from highest to lowest frequency as $k=1$ to $k=4$.
+Starting in state $\ket{00}$, we produce the entangled Bell-state \mbox{$(\ket{00} - i\ket{11})/\sqrt{2}$} by tuning the Raman laser fields to excite both the $x$-tilt ($k=2$) and $y$-COM ($k=3$) modes in our trap, separated by \mbox{$\Delta/2\pi \approx 10$}~kHz (Fig.~\ref{fig:detflex}).
 The remaining two modes are detuned by $\sim$~80 kHz, far enough to not be significantly excited.
 The gate time is chosen such that when the detuning from either mode is an integer multiple of $\Delta/3$, the spin and motion fully decouple, giving \mbox{$\tau_g = 2\pi \times 3/\Delta$} ($\sim 310$~$\upmu$s).
-Based on populations $P_0,P_1$ and $P_2$, where $P_n$ is the probability of measuring $n$ ions in $\ket{1}$, the gate fidelity is estimated as \mbox{$\mathcal{F} = (P_0 + P_2)/2 + \pi_c/2$}, where $\pi_c$ is the coherence of the Bell state produced by the gate.
-The latter is obtained from the parity contrast observed upon scanning the phase of a global $\pi/2$ pulse after the gate.
+Based on populations $P_0,P_1$ and $P_2$, the gate fidelity is estimated as \mbox{$\mathcal{F} = (P_0 + P_2)/2 + \pi_c/2$}.
+Here, $\pi_c$ is the parity contrast of the created Bell-state observed upon scanning the phase of an additional $\pi/2$-pulse after the gate.

-To demonstrate the flexibility of the $\Phi\text{M}$ gate, we vary the beat note detuning over a range between the $y$-COM and $x$-tilt modes, optimizing the Rabi frequency $\Omega$ at each point for a maximally entangling gate.
-Fig. \ref{fig:detflex} compares the maximum achievable fidelity for the standard and phase-modulated MS gates.
-For the standard gate, $\mathcal{F}=1$ can only be ideally achieved when both mode trajectories naturally close at the gate time, which is allowed at just two detunings.
-Elsewhere the measured two-qubit gate fidelity drops as low as 50\% due to strong residual mode excitation.
-In contrast, by implementing an appropriate $\Phi\text{M}$ gate, $\mathcal{F}=1$ can ideally be achieved for any detuning.
-For the $\Phi\text{M}$ data shown, we obtain an average Bell-state fidelity of 96.8(9)\%, limited predominantly by measurement infidelity.
+To demonstrate the flexibility of the analytic $\Phi\text{M}$ scheme, we vary the laser detuning over a range between the $y$-COM and $x$-tilt modes, optimizing the Rabi frequency $\Omega$ at each detuning to achieve a maximally entangling gate.
+Fig.~\ref{fig:detflex} compares the highest theoretically achievable fidelity (lines) for unmodulated and $\Phi$M-MS gates, along with experimental measurements (markers).
+For the unmodulated gate (black), maximum fidelity can only be achieved at two particular detunings where both mode trajectories naturally close.
+Elsewhere, the measured two-qubit gate fidelity drops to as low as 50\% due to strong residual mode excitation at the conclusion of the gate.
+In contrast, by implementing an appropriate $\Phi\text{M}$ gate, maximum fidelity can be ideally achieved for any detuning (purple line).
+For the $\Phi\text{M}$ data, we obtain an average experimental Bell-state fidelity of 99.4(2)\% across the range of detunings shown, without any form of SPAM subtraction.
+We estimate the contribution to the Bell state infidelity from imperfect state estimation to be 0.4(4)\%.